pointless-lang/pointless/site/pages/language/best-practices/index.md

 ---
 title: "Language Reference: Best Practices"
-summary: Guidelines for writing clear and concise Pointless code
+subtitle: Guidelines for writing clear and concise Pointless code
 ---

 These best-practices are meant to help you make effective use of the language